StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 * Grant the user access to specific, existing views only and deny them permission to create, modify or delete views.

 {% endhint %}

+## Subviews

+A subset of the StackState topology can be assembled on request and presented as a subview.
+Subviews are different to views as they are temporart and cannot be saved.
+There are two types of subviews in StackState:

+* **[Problem subviews](/use/problem-analysis/problem_investigation.md#problem-subview)** - zoom in on the components related to the root cause and contributing causes of a problem identified in StackState.
+* **Selection subviews** - zoom in on a specific component or relation.

+TODO - open a subview
+TODO - know you are in a subview
+TODO - close a subview
+TODO - why use a subview?

 ## See also